chef-boneyard/chef-web-docs-2016/includes_private_chef_1x/includes_private_chef_1x_admin_upgrade_ha_upgrade_backend_slave.rst

    $ dpkg -i private-chef_1.1.10-1.ubuntu.10.04_amd64.deb

-After installing the upgraded package, you must instruct |private chef ctl| to update the configuration and perform the upgrade:
+After installing the upgraded package, instruct |private chef ctl| to update the configuration and perform the upgrade:

 .. code-block:: bash